 Because WiFi Radiation (a.k.a.
 Radio Frequency (RF) Radiation) is linked in scientific studies to things like cancer, DNA damage (especially in infants and fetuses) and male infertility, many people want to know what a safe distance is from a WiFi router.
 WiFi Radiation does dissipate with distance.

 You are a safe distance from your WiFi router if you are far enough away from it so that your meter measures 3 to 6 micro-watts per meter squared.
-That is what is generally accepted as “safe”.
-This should be the goal.
+This reading is what is generally accepted as “safe”; it should be the goal.
 Depending on the WiFi Router, and the frequency and the strength of the signal it puts out, the distance to safety level will be different.

 Without the protection of something like a Wifi Router Guard, which I talk about below, there really is no place that is safe in the average home.
 Obviously the farther away the better.
 In the below video I test my WiFi router with a High Frequency Analyzer and show you how the WiFi Router Guard Works.

 This makes it really handy to identify all of the sources of WiFi radiation in your house, and coming from close neighbors.
 Then you are dealing with facts, and you can make educated decisions on how to combat the problem.